-A4 laminated information sheets are displayed around school to show the medical needs of specific pupils and what to do if the child becomes ill due to their needs.
+Information sheets are displayed in the staff room to show the medical needs of specific pupils and what to do if the child becomes ill due to their needs.
 All staff can access this information.

 The office staff are responsible for administering medication to pupils e.g. inhalers, ADHD medication.